patrickahase/room2.fm/README.md

 - do i need some kind of state lock on response array?
 - better prompt type detection on client recieve
 - random image distribution
+- reconnect submit button (and change to turnery on input change)

 ## Modal
 - Modal for Mobile ~ Decided to wait until later to make sure mobile layout is consistant - perhaps the modal continue button will need to match the prompt response button in some way ~